A load test is only as good as the assumptions you make going into it!

 Do you understand how your real users behave on the site?

 Certain user actions can be a lot more expensive than others.
-As far as your server is concerned, browsing static pages might be relatively inexpensive, while a shopping cart checkout flow would be more expensive because it requires accessing some kind of datastore, communicating with a third party payment processor, and so on.
+As far as your server is concerned, serving up static pages might be a breeze, but a shopping cart checkout flow would be more expensive because it requires accessing some kind of datastore, communicating with a third party payment processor, and so on.

-Your test should imitate these primary user behaviors as closely as reasonably possible… especially the most expensive ones.
+Your test should imitate the primary user behaviors on your site as closely as reasonably possible… especially the most expensive ones.

 The term requirements has a somewhat looser meaning when it comes to load testing than it does with functional testing.
 Because performance and scalability are multi-dimensional, it can be a bit tricky to state the requirements as binary pass/fail assertions.

-We usually start with rather vague requirements in human language, for example:
+We usually start with rather simplistic requirements from our partners and stakeholders, for example:

-The problem with all of these requirements is they leave some things open to interpretation.
-Some of them state the acceptable response time with no mention of load; others state the throughput with no mention of response times.
+The problem with all of these requirements is they leave too many things open to interpretation.
+Some of them state the acceptable response time with no mention of load; others state the throughput with no mention of acceptable response times.

 A useful scalability requirement needs to specifically account for both the load on your site and the acceptable response time.